-A pre- and post-test or writing assignment rubric may be used to determine the extent of improvement that the students have gained during the semester.
+A pre- and post-test or writing assignment rubric may be used to determine the extent of improvement that the students have gained during the semester; the tests will be given at either the discretion of the instructor or departmentally assigned.

 Grading Policy:

+Tests/Essays 70%

-Tests/Essays 70% Homework/Quizzes/Discussions 30%
+Homework/Quizzes/Discussions 30%

-The semester exam may count 20% of the semester average.
+A semester exam may count 20% of the semester average.

-Grading Scale: A/90-100 Superior
+A/90-100 Superior

+B/80-89 Good

+C/70-79 Average

-B/80-89 Good C/70-79 Average D/60-69 Poor
+D/60-69 Poor

 F/below 60 Unacceptable

+B/80-89 C/70-79 D/60-69

-Because this is a college course, students will be required to take the semester exam.
+Because this is a college course, students will be required to provide a semester essay.
 All assignments must be completed and turned in on (or prior to) the due date during this class period before a student will receive credit.
 Failure to submit any single assignment will result in a student scoring an F for the semester.
 Late work will earn a grade of zero.